Son of a Cleaning Lady

 Our brains are wired to notice beauty.
 Long before conscious thought, humans evolved to recognize patterns, symmetry, and order.
 Studies show that we can judge a face’s attractiveness in less than a tenth of a second, and that preference is deeply tied to signals of health and intelligence.
 Beauty, in this sense, means the recognition of quality and excellence.

 What does the science tell us?
 In nature, beauty often represents survival.
 Take the peacock: those massive feathers require enormous energy to grow and maintain, yet they exist because they signal strength and vitality.
 A weak bird could never produce them, which is why they attract the strongest mates.
 Or birdsong: researchers have found that the longer and more complex the song, the more likely the bird is to secure a mate and thrive.
 Beauty, in this context, isn’t decoration.
 It’s evidence of thriving — a marker of quality built to last.
-That’s the definition I want you to carry forward when I say “beautiful”, its appearance in excellence.
+That’s the definition I want you to carry forward when I say “beautiful”, it’s clarity, it’s appearance in excellence.

 It’s undeniable: beauty has always sold, and it always will.
 Humans instinctively look for it — not just in people, but in every part of life.
 We want a partner who carries themselves with presence, because it signals health and strength for the family we may build together.
 We want a home that’s designed well, because good design makes life function better.
-And in our professional lives, the same rule applies: whether you’re writing an email, designing a resume, creating a product, or delivering a presentation, excellence in how something looks, feels, and performs changes the outcome.

 Excellence tends to show up in three ways: medium, design, and efficiency.